mhatzl/mantra-wiki/5-Requirements/5-REQ-requirement.md

 It must be possible to mark requirements as deprecated in the Markdown wiki format.

 **Implementation Details:**

+The case insensitive key `Deprecated` may be used to mark requirements as deprecated using case insensitive `true` or `false` as values.

 ```
 # `req_id`: Some Requirement